Tiramisu-Compiler/cost_model_pretrain/README.md

 # Pre-training Tiramisu Cost Model
 This project uses pre-training technique to reduce the expensive data requirement of the cost model used in Tiramisu's autoscheduler.
+In this repository, one can choose to pre-train on only the access matrices (`/pretrain_access_matrices`), or pre-train on the entire computation vector (`/pretrain_comp_vector`).

 ## Installation & Configuring the repository
 Follow the same step as described in the Tiramisu Cost Model repo: https://github.com/Tiramisu-Compiler/cost_model.
 The step of training of the cost model after pre-training is also the same.